Logo

 Self-promotion banned entirely.
 You can mention your business only when directly relevant to helping another user.

 Always read the sidebar and pinned posts of any subreddit before posting.
 Most communities have their promotion rules clearly documented in the sidebar or wiki.
 If you are unsure, message the moderators first.
+For a longer, ranked list, see our breakdown of which subreddits allow self-promotion, with exact post caps for 20+ communities.

 Value-Driven Content vs Spam: The Real Difference